SwayRider/data-pipeline/README.md

 ### Forest polygon filtering

-Forest polygons (L1 and L2) are filtered by combined area and Polsby-Popper compactness before simplification (STEP 2.3 in `process_single_tile()`).
+Forest polygons (L1 and L2) are filtered by combined area and Polsby-Popper compactness before simplification.
 This removes sub-pixel woodland fragments and narrow elongated strips (road-side tree rows, hedgerow remnants) that are invisible at the target zoom but inflate tile size.

 **Polsby-Popper score** = 4π × area / perimeter²  (0–1, where 1 = perfect circle).